haxtheweb/edtechjoker/fall-21/projects/p1-button/README.md

 - Documentation (via storybook) is required so we know how to use the button
   - https://storybook.js.org/ has the docs but the only file we'll be modifying is in `/stories/index.stories.js`
   - the command run and review your storybook is `yarn run storybook`
-- It must have 2 tests that your element passes
-  - The test engine file is found in `/test/cta-button.test.js`
-  - Here's an article on how this file works https://dev.to/open-wc/testing-workflow-for-web-components-g73
-  - the command to run the tests is `yarn run test`
 - It must be **published to NPM**
   - create an account on npmjs.com
   - create an organization to match your github organization -- https://www.npmjs.com/org/create